Discover the key differences between UX and UI design—and figure out which is the better career path for you.

 On average, you’ll find that UI and UX jobs in the U.S. have similar salary ranges across startups and tech heavyweights.

 Nonetheless, it’s worth investigating companies on a case-by-case basis.
-The following averages are taken from Glassdoor:
+Here you can see how UX and UI salaries compare in the United States, based on averages taken from Glassdoor (updated for 2025):

-For greater detail, read our full guide on the UI design salary.
+For greater detail, read our UX designer salary guide and UI designer salary guide.

 Choosing between UX and UI